Groovy

 Write warning to log file

-Writes a WARN entry to the log file that belongs to the execution context of the script.
+Writes a WARN entry to the log file associated with the execution context of the script.

 Snippet